- Love and Liberty

 Recruiting For The Empire

-What’s worse is when parents encourage their children to enslave themselves to the murderous government.
+What’s worse is when parents encourage their children to enslave themselves to the murderous Government.
 This is especially true of professing Christians.
-Military service has been glorified in history in many nations, yet no matter which nation you name, the people have thought God is on their side.
-In Phillip Jenkins’ book entitled “The Great and Holy War”, he chronicles how each and every participant nation considered themselves to be doing the Lord’s work while fighting in World War I. Do we not see the absurdity of this?
-Yet it has continued, all the way up to Bush starting a destructive and antichrist war in Iraq while claiming to be doing God’s work.
-Currently, the name of the Lord is not being used to justify killing so much as it is the “god of democracy” that is being wielded.
+Military service has been glorified in history by many, yet everyone always thinks God is on their side.
+In Phillip Jenkins’ book entitled “The Great and Holy War”, he chronicles how each and every participant country considered themselves to be doing the Lord’s work while fighting in World War I. Do we not see the absurdity of this?
+Yet it has continued, all the way up to Bush starting a destructive war in Iraq while claiming to be doing God’s work.
+Currently, the name of the Lord is not being used to justify killing so much as it is people are doing it in the name of their false god "democracy."
 It doesn’t matter what atrocities are committed, or how many, as long as the pursuit of democracy is the goal.
 There is never a good reason for war.
 There are no good reasons for war.
 Defending one’s home and family against a violent invasion is justifiable, but engaging in war for the State is never justifiable.
 Yet again, many parents that are professing Christians will not only cheer for their sons as they kill for America, they will encourage them to do so.
 There is absolutely no honor in wearing a uniform and being a hired killer for the Empire.

 Bob Dylan wrote a song he called “John Brown” and it tells how a mother was so very proud of her son for joining the army and partaking in a “good old-fashioned war.”
 John’s mother dreamed about the medals he would acquire and bragged about him to all the neighbors.
 She would read to others the letters he would write, but the letters began to taper off until she stopped receiving them.
 After the war, John arrived back home but when his mother saw him, she couldn’t believe her eyes.
 John’s face was mutilated, both hands were gone, and he had a metal brace around his waist to hold him up so he could walk.
 She asked John how this could happen.
 John told her of the horrors of war, and how terrible it was when he came face to face with one of his “enemies” and realized that he was just a man like him.
 He told her how he realized he had been a "puppet in a play."
 John reminded her of how she had thought that going to war was such a good thing for him to do, and as he turned to walk away, he dropped the medals he had earned into her hands, then he walked away to live out the rest of his miserable days.